antonpup/Aurora/README.md

 The Division features

 * The Division effects are controlled by the game itself

+League of Legends features

+* League of Legends reacts to player HP, when damaged, healed, or killed.
+* Custom Lighting Zones

+Hotline Miami features

+* Hotline Miami has a slowly alternating color effect.
+* Custom Lighting Zones

+The Talos Principle features

+* The Talos Principle changes color based on the puzzle color you are in.
+* Custom Lighting Zones

 # F.A.Q.
 * Q: Can this give me a ban in a video game?